-This product is free software: it can be used for both academic and commercial purposes at absolutely no cost.
+All the products under this license are free software: they can be used for both academic and commercial purposes at absolutely no cost.
 There are no royalties or GNU-like "copyleft" restrictions.
-It is licensed under the terms of the MIT license reproduced below, and so is compatible with GPL and also qualifies as Open Source software.
-It is not in the public domain, Tecgraf and Petrobras keep its copyright.
+They are licensed under the terms of the MIT license reproduced below, and so are compatible with GPL and also qualifies as Open Source software.
+They are not in the public domain, Tecgraf and Petrobras keep their copyright.
 The legal details are below.

-The spirit of this license is that you are free to use the library for any purpose at no cost without having to ask us.
-The only requirement is that if you do use it, then you should give us credit by including the copyright notice below somewhere in your product or its documentation.
+The spirit of this license is that you are free to use the libraries for any purpose at no cost without having to ask us.
+The only requirement is that if you do use them, then you should give us credit by including the copyright notice below somewhere in your product or its documentation.
 A nice, but optional, way to give us further credit is to include a Tecgraf logo in a web page for your product.

-The library is designed and implemented by a team at Tecgraf/PUC-Rio in Brazil.
+The libraries are designed and implemented by a team at Tecgraf/PUC-Rio in Brazil.
 The implementation is not derived from licensed software.
 The library was developed by request of Petrobras.
-Petrobras permits Tecgraf to distribute the library under the coditions here presented.
+Petrobras permits Tecgraf to distribute the library under the conditions here presented.